jinzh23/upsouth-chatbot/README.md

 - Your local environment should now be set.

-- Follow the README instructions for the Server and Client directories.
+- Ensure to follow the README files in the Server and Client directories.

 ---